dev-S-t/UniBias/README.md

 UniBias includes several tools to help you maintain mental clarity and focus:

-- Focus Tracker: Monitors your digital activity and helps you stay on task
+- Focus Tracker: Monitors your digital activity and helps you stay on task (work in progess.. you can try it now!)
-- Content Analysis: Identifies potential bias in the content you consume
+- Content Analysis: Identifies potential bias in the content you consume   (upcomming..)
-- Digital Wellbeing Tools: Helps manage your digital consumption habits
+- Digital Wellbeing Tools: Helps manage your digital consumption habits    (upcomming..)

 ## Getting Started